divyanshupatel17/vit-connect/docs/TERMS_OF_SERVICE.md

 ---

-Thanks for using VIT Connect, built with Flutter and tea ☕ for the VIT Community.
+Thanks for using VIT Connect..